MENU

 A Glimpse into Coconut Oil and Heart Health

-With coconut oil becoming more and more popular, there is concern about the increased saturated fat intake that comes with consuming this product.
+With coconut oil becoming increasingly popular, there is concern about the increased saturated fat intake that comes with consuming this product.
 The American Heart Association recommends a dietary pattern consisting of 5% to 6% of calories from saturated fat.
-As an example, if you eat a 2,000-calorie a day diet, then no more than 120 of these calories should come from saturated fats.
+As an example, if you eat a 2,000-calorie-a-day diet, then no more than 120 of these calories should come from saturated fats.
 This amounts to about 13 grams of saturated fat per day, or just over the amount found in one tablespoon of coconut oil (American Heart Association 2016).

 But isn't the fat in coconut oil supposed to be healthy?